isabella232/IQNOMY_Magento_extension/_sources/gettingstarted.txt

 .. image:: ./_static/images/SettingsInstallMagento7.png
 .. image:: ./_static/images/SettingsInstallMagento8.png

-You can set the usable [[Dimensions|dimensions]].
+You can set the usable dimensions.
 Standard configuration are all product attributes where 'Visible in frontend'  or 'Used in comparison' is set.

 These dimensions will be send to IQNOMY when a visitor is visiting a for example a product page.
 Also all options from select and multiselect attributes will be send to IQNOMY when the attribute is saved in the backend.